 Afterword – In 1942, Frankl, his wife, and his parents were deported to the Theresienstadt Ghetto where his father died.
 In 1944 Frankl and his wife Tilly were transported to the Auschwitz concentration camp, but Tilly was later transferred from Auschwitz to the Bergen-Belsen concentration camp, where she died in the gas chambers.
 Frankl’s mother Elsa was killed in the gas chambers of Auschwitz, where his brother Walter also died.
 Other than Frankl, the only survivor of the Holocaust among his immediate relatives was his sister Stella.
 She had escaped from Austria by emigrating to Australia.4

-I will respond to the above with a few lines of original poetry:
+I will respond to the above with a few lines of my own original poetry:

 And so the world goes on,